fuscata857/RINGCOIN/README.md

 The rest is the same as Bitcoin.
  - 7.777coins per block
  These coins are intentionally issued with lower denominations to prove that even lower denominations can have value.
+ DO NOT EXCHANGE THIS COIN FOR PIZZA!
+We give you pizza!
+If anyone connects to a node and 48 hours pass, we will give you a weekly pizza voucher through a lottery!
  In addition to the coins pre-mined by the manager, if you mine 10 million, these coins will all be self-purchased at $100 each.
  These coins are designed to be linked to 100 USD each, and currently you can receive 770 USD if you succeed in mining once.
  It doesn't mention that it's possible.
 If 10 million coins are mined by customers and users, the minimum price of this coin is unconditionally fixed at $100 per coin.